kslimani/clappr-google-ima-html5-preroll/README.md

     // imaLoadTimeout: 3000, // Default is 6000 milliseconds
     // nonLinearDuration: 20000, // Default is 15000 milliseconds
     // maxDuration: 30000, // Default is false (DISABLED)
-  }
+    // locale: 'fr', // Any two-letter ISO 639-1 code.
+Default is false (Do not setup) }
 });
 ```